Loading…

 The work happens between sessions, and clients often do not have the discipline to keep the momentum.
 AI drafts the check-in messages, the prompts, and the resource suggestions tied to what the client is working on.
 The coach reviews and personalises.
 This turns coaching from a fortnightly conversation into an always-on relationship.

 Quoting, contract drafting, scheduling, invoicing, and CRM updates are all faster with AI on top of your existing stack.
 ActiveCampaign or HubSpot plus an AI layer handles most of the lifecycle.
 A virtual assistant becomes dramatically more productive when AI handles the first drafts.
+There is a client-facing upside too: understanding these tools first-hand means you can speak credibly about the AI shift your clients are living through, whether they run a cleaning business or a chiropractic clinic.

 Business coaching is not a heavily regulated profession in Australia, but two things matter: